Samsung reports record sales amid questions about future

 Extending the Lee family’s control over Samsung and its affiliates would be costly.
 The inheritance tax alone will be about 10.9 trillion won ($9.6 billion), according to a calculation by Choi Nam-kon of Yuanta Securities.
 Raising cash for the tax payment could take years and may end in a shake-up across the group.

 Including the late Lee Kun-Hee’s 4.18% stake, the family combined holds a 5.79% of Samsung Electronics.
-The company's shareholding system is complex and some Samsung affiliates hold larger stakes, but the Lee family holds stakes in those companies too, for a complex ownership structure that allows them to control the group.
+The company's shareholding system is complex and some Samsung affiliates collectively hold larger stakes, but the Lee family holds stakes in those companies too, allowing them to control the group.

 Lee Jae-yong's legal trouble stems from allegations he offered millions of dollars’ worth in bribes to former President Park Geun-hye and one of her longtime confidantes to obtain support for a 2015 merger between two Samsung affiliates to increase his control of Samsung Electronics.